About The INN

 From this simple start and through the vision and determination of a small group of dedicated volunteers, The INN has grown to become the largest private social service agency of its kind on Long Island.
 The Hempstead soup kitchen has grown into a multifaceted effort that remains grounded on a single principle – that everyone would be treated with dignity and respect.
 Anyone who comes to The INN’s soup kitchens receives a hot, nutritious meal, a warm welcome and access to whatever additional support services are available.

 The volunteers soon found that dealing with hunger was only one of the problems facing the soup kitchen guests.
 Many of the children and adults who visited The INN were also homeless.
 The INN responded to this problem by opening its first emergency shelter in 1984.
 The INN began to plan and institute a series of wide-ranging programs to help people from all over Long Island who were plagued by hunger and homelessness.
-The story continues, almost thirty years later, with soup kitchens, emergency shelters and a long-term housing program.
+The story continues, over thirty years later, with soup kitchens, emergency shelters and a long-term housing program.

 The INN is a working model of how to unite the community to overcome the challenge of hunger and homelessness, here on Long Island.